 INSURANCE AND FEES

 Because this is a unique medical practice and because we desire to maintain high levels of service and wish to maximize the time and quality of care given to patients, and to keep office expenses and your fees as low as possible, we DO NOT bill your insurance directly for the doctor visit fees.
 However, we will provide you with appropriate documentation during your visit so that you can bill your insurance provider directly, if you so choose.

 We are not Medicare providers and we do not bill Medicare, nor may Medicare patients bill Medicare for services or items received at our office.
-Medicare patients will be asked to read and sign a contract (available in advance upon request) that serves as an agreement between Dr. Lentz and her associates and the Medicare patient that Dr. Lentz and her associates are not Medicare providers and the patient will not bill Medicare for office fees and services.
+Medicare patients will be asked to read and sign a contract (available in advance upon request) that serves as an agreement between Dr. Lentz, Dr. Satkamp and associates and the Medicare patient that New Horizons Integrative Medicine staff are not Medicare providers and the patient will not bill Medicare for office fees and services.

-Dr. Lentz will see Medicaid patients, but we do not bill Medicaid nor is Dr. Lentz registered in any Medicaid system, which may impact the coverage of prescription medications for Medicaid patients.
+New Horizons Integrative Medicine staff will see Medicaid patients, but we do not bill Medicaid nor are our providers registered in any Medicaid systems, which may impact the coverage of prescription medications for Medicaid patients.

 Due to the fact that there are a large number of patients in need of evaluation for tick-borne illness, incoming new patients frequently have long wait times before their appointment date comes around (in some cases there is a many month wait time for the first available new patient appointment).
 At times, the practice does put a pause on accepting new patients for that reason.
 We do our best to see as many patients as we can, but please understand that we simply cannot accommodate all who inquire.
 We operate on a first come, first served basis when scheduling.
 Patient visits are by appointment only.
 To inquire about our scheduling status, please contact our reception (317-708-3708) to schedule all appointments.
 Also, at times, scheduling updates can be found are our Recent News page.